SmarDex-Ecosystem/spro-contracts/README.md

 Key changes made in this fork include:

 - Fees are now taken in the SDEX token, no modification is made to the loan/borrow amount.
+- Offchain proposal creation is disabled.
+- Creating a borrow proposal requires transfer of the collateral to the vault.
+- Lenders may no longer create lending proposals, but must match a borrow proposal which has been made onchain.
+- Multiple lenders may partially lend against an ERC-20 or fungible ERC-1155 borrow request, up to a total specified borrow amount.
+- ERC-721 tokens may not be partially lent against.
+- Removed loan refinance, loan extension features.
 - Thresholds added to the partial lending feature which does not allow a lender to match with less than 5% of the requested borrow amount.
 - Domain separators updated to ensure no permit reuse with the base PWN protocol is possible.
 - A `Sink` trivial contract is prepared to serve as a token burn address.